LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
+* There is something wrong with the FM signal.
+It is also not sure what measurement unit it is.
 * It is too slow.
 * No manual available at the moment.
 * Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]`